-Last week researchers at the University of California, Davis, published a study about a genetically encoded sensor called “PsychLight,” capable of detecting hallucinogenic compounds in the brain of mice, and how those compounds bind to receptors.
+Last week researchers at the University of California, Davis, published a study about a genetically encoded sensor called “PsychLight,” capable of detecting hallucinogenic compounds in the brains of mice and how those compounds bind to receptors.

 “The most shocking thing was the fact that it worked, they didn’t think it would work the way they designed the sensor, but it was able to differentiate hallucinogens from non-hallucinogens based on the sensor,” said researcher David Olson, assistant professor in the Department of Chemistry and Biochemistry at UC Davis.

-Hallucinogens hold the promise to treat disorders like depression, post-traumatic stress, and substance abuse, and even others like dementia, traumatic brain injury, and potential headache disorders.
+Hallucinogens hold the promise to treat disorders like depression, post-traumatic stress and substance abuse, and even others like dementia, traumatic brain injury and potentially headache disorders.
 However, they also contain hallucinogenic properties whose effects are not entirely understood.

 “We can actually visualize the effects of drugs administered to rodents,” said Olson.

 Before the PsychLight sensor was created, the best test for understanding the compounds that do and do not create hallucinogenic experiences in animals was for researchers to monitor rodent head twitch responses.

 A rodent would rotate its head rapidly for 20-30 minutes after drug consumption and researchers were able to measure the hallucinogenic potential by marking the number of head twitches.